Bodhinaut/python_codewars/README.md

 The returned value must be a string, and have "***" between each of its letters.

 You should not remove or add elements from/to the array.

+### grasshopper_sum
+* write a program that finds the summation of every number between 1 and num.
+The number will always be a positive integer greater than 0.